 Any net increase in housing (either residential or tourist accommodation) within the 10km buffer of the coast will bring additional recreational disturbance to coastal sites, and impact upon the interest features for which those sites are designated.
-This is further detailed at paragraph 5.24.

-Should such development come forward, mitigation will be required to ensure that it does not have an adverse effect on the integrity of the Northumbria Coast SPA and Ramsar and North Northumberland Dunes SAC.
+Should such development come forward, mitigation will be required to ensure that it does not have an adverse effect on the integrity of the Northumbria Coast SPA/Ramsar Site and North Northumberland Dunes SAC.
 Accordingly, it is necessary to conclude that this policy is likely to have a significant effect on European sites.